“All that we see or seem is but a dream within a dream” – Edgar Allen Poe

 “Day One, on the 101”

 Heat reigned under the inversion of the greater L.A. basin’s bowl of dingy smog.
 After two hours on the road, the repeating cartoon-like background of car dealerships, fast-food restaurants and billboards finally began to space out until, at last, I pierced the vast horizontal city’s sphere of influence.
-Successful escape from the grip of everything left behind, emboldened me and for a brief moment, I felt capable of anything, perhaps even turning east toward Chicago……. but the familiarity of the Pacific to the west and the lazy rolling golden hills of Southern California on my right, silently weaved my commitment, squeezing me further north towards (unbeknownst to me) a series of events which had been meticulously orchestrated by my dying father in his final year.
+Successful escape from the grip of everything left behind, emboldened me and for a brief moment, I felt capable of anything, perhaps even turning east toward Chicago……. but the familiarity of the Pacific to the west and the lazy rolling golden hills of Southern California on my right, silently weaved into a hold my commitment, squeezing me further north towards (unbeknownst to me) a series of events which had been meticulously orchestrated by my dying father in his final year.

 “King of Eugene”

 From the front balcony of Villard Hall, Professor Clifton had a birds eye view of the students walking the puddled streets under Eugenes’s wet evening skies.
-Late September’s heavy mist spewed over and through the dim yellow light draping off the street lamps, framing the red alder and maple trees lining East 11th.
+Late September’s heavy mist spewed over and through the dim yellow light draping off the street lamps, splashing out until framing the red alder and maple trees lining East 11th.
 The aging professor raised his beveled crystal glass of vintage scotch to warm his cold bones while catching a glimpse of his reflection in the age old window pane by his desk.
 He proposed a silent toast to himself and his hopeful return to the tremendous successes of his earlier years.

 Secure in tenure, yet desperate for new and dynamic profit, the professor imagined “his” incoming students having the potential to feed “his” empty inventory of fresh ideas for screenplays.
 He had lived lavishly over the past several years and now was desperate for something large, different and new to help maintain the lifestyle he had grown so accustomed to.